 In GNOME Files, navigate to the directory from which you want to start the search.
 Then start typing the search term.
 To search for objects with a certain modification date or file type, click the arrow-down icon of the search box and modify the properties.

-Using the Activities overview
+Using the Activities Overview

-Open the Activities overview by pressing Meta on your keyboard.
+Open the Activities Overview by pressing Meta.
 Then start typing the search term.
-The search is performed within your home directory.
+The search will be performed within your home directory.